-Portland’s “Professional Gentleman of Leisure” Adam Sawyer published in 2014 Hiking Waterfalls in Oregon: A Guide to the State’s Best Waterfall Hikes (I’ve used it many times since, and so have our Airbnb guests).
+Portland’s “Professional Gentleman of Leisure” Adam Sawyer published in 2014 Hiking Waterfalls in Oregon: A Guide to the State’s Best Waterfall Hikes (I’ve used it many times since, and did my guests when I hosted through Airbnb).
 He’s been back out exploring around the Portland region for his new guide, also from FalconGuides:

 Adam Sawyer, Best Outdoor Adventures Near Portland, Oregon: A Guide to the City’s Greatest Hiking, Paddling, and Cycling (Helena, MT: FalconGuides, 2016), 232 pp.